Signs and Symptoms

 Hernia

 A hernia is when an internal body organ pushes through the muscle or tissue that holds it in place.
-The majority of hernias are abdominal, occurring between the chest and hips.
+The majority of these are abdominal, occurring between the chest and hips.
 But hernias can also occur in the groin and upper thigh.
-Common types of hernia include: Inguinal, Femoral, Umbilical, Incisional, Epigastric, Hiatal.
-The first sign of a hernia is usually a bulge in the skin around the affected area.
-Most hernias do not require immediate medical attention, but surgery is often the long term treatment solution.
+Common types of hernia include: Inguinal, Femoral, Umbilical, Incisional, Epigastric, and Hiatal.
+The […]

 Read more